Optimal Routing for Delay-Sensitive Traffic in Overlay Networks

 \emph{Actions available to the Overlay}: Let $\bm{Q}(t):=\left(\bm{Q}_1(t),\bm{Q}_2(t),\ldots,\bm{Q}_L(t)\right)$, where each $\bm{Q}_\ell(t)$ is a vector containing queue lengths $Q^f_\ell(t)$ of all the flows $f$ that are routed through link $\ell$ (see Fig.~\ref{f5}).
 At each time $t\geq 0$, each overlay source node $s_f$ decides its action $\bm{U}^f(t):=\{U^f_\ell(t)\}_{\ell=(s_f,i)}$,where $U^f_\ell(t)$ is the number of flow $f$ packets sent to the queueing buffer of the ingress link $\ell$ at time $t$.
-This decision is made based on the information available to it until time $t$ which includes $\{\bm{U}^f(s),\bm{Q}^f(s),\lambda(s)\}_{s=0}^{t-1}$, where $\bm{Q}^f(t)$ is the vector of queue lengths corresponding to the flow $f$, and $\lambda(s)=\{\lambda_\ell(s)\}_{\ell\in E}$ is the vector comprising of link prices at time $s$. \\
+This decision is made based on the information available to it until time $t$ which includes $\{\bm{U}^f(s),\bm{Q}^f(s),\bm{\lambda}(s)\}_{s=0}^{t-1}$, where $\bm{Q}^f(t)$ is the vector of queue lengths corresponding to the flow $f$, and $\bm{\lambda}(s)=\{\lambda_\ell(s)\}_{\ell\in E}$ is the vector comprising of link prices at time $s$. \\

 \emph{Scheduling Policy}: We will denote vectors in boldface.
 A routing policy $\pi$ is a map from $\bm{Q}(t)$, the vector of queue lengths at time $t$, to a scheduling action $\bm{U}(t)=\{\bm{U}^f(t)\}_{f=1,2,\ldots,F}$ at time $t$.
 The action $\bm{U}^f(t)$ determines the number of packets to be routed at time $t$ on each of the ingress links belonging to flow $f$.